XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 > For normal rate, 2% divided by the number of banners in the radiant is the chance of pulling a skin from a specific banner.
 >
-> Pro-tip: don't.
+> Pro-tip: Don't.
 Radiant is akin to the standard banner in gachas.

 ### I won't be using the costume.
 How can I scrap it?